John Watson (racing driver)

 Watson competed in Formula One for Brabham, Surtees, Lotus, Penske and McLaren.
 He finished third in the 1982 World Drivers' Championship with McLaren.
 Watson also competed in the World Sportscar Championship, finishing runner-up in 1987 with Jaguar.

 Upon his retirement from motor racing, Watson became a commentator for Eurosport from 1989 until 1996.
-Since 2022, he has served as the lead commentator for GT World Challenge Europe, and also commentated on the 2022 Miami Grand Prix for F1TV.
+Between 2010 and 2024, he served as co-commentator for GT World Challenge Europe, and also commentated on the 2022 Miami Grand Prix for F1TV.